K3rmitTh3Frog/Project/README.md

 **Author:** Hamzeh Hirzalla

 ### Copyright Notice
 All rights reserved.
-The test front-end, including all associated code and documentation in this repository, is the exclusive property of Hamzeh Hirzalla.
+The test front-end, including all associated code and documentation in this repository related to the front end, is the exclusive property of Hamzeh Hirzalla.

 ### Usage Restrictions
 This test front-end is private and proprietary.
 As the sole author and copyright holder, I, Hamzeh Hirzalla, reserve all rights to the use, distribution, and publication of the test front-end.
 No other individual or entity is authorized to use, reproduce, distribute, or publish this test front-end in any form or for any purpose, without explicit written permission from me.